1965 Moscow Victory Day Parade: Events

 The parade was observed by Soviet leaders from Lenin's Mausoleum.
 Major political figures attending were General Secretary of the Communist Party Leonid Brezhnev, Chairman of the Council of Ministers Alexei Kosygin, and Minister of Defence Marshal Rodion Malinovsky among other leaders in the Soviet government.
-12 delegations from socialist nations such as the People's Republic of Bulgaria, Cuba, and Vietnam attended the parade, with the dignitaries including East German Prime Minister Willi Stoph, Algerian politburo member Houari Boumédiène and Communist Party of Spain Chairman Dolores Ibarruri.
+12 delegations from socialist nations such as the People's Republic of Bulgaria, Cuba, and North Vietnam attended the parade, with the dignitaries including East German Prime Minister Willi Stoph, Czechoslovak politburo member Zdeněk Fierlinger, Algerian politburo member Houari Boumédiène and Communist Party of Spain Chairman Dolores Ibarruri.
 The parade was commanded by Moscow Military District Commander General of the Army Afanasy Beloborodov.
 It was on that very parade that Mikhail Yegorov and Meliton Kantaria, the then two surviving raisers of the Victory Banner, escorted it as the color party of the banner marched past the dignitaries on Red Square with retired Col. Konstantin Samsonov carrying the banner.

 On this parade what is now the 1st Honor Guard Company of the 154th Preobrazhensky Independent Commandant's Regiment made its parade debut.
 Several of the then living officers from the war bearing the rank of Marshal of the Soviet Union, including Georgy Zhukov, the parade inspector of the original 1945 Victory Parade, attended the event.